🎧 What You Need

 Why SoX instead of afplay?

-SoX’s play handles the realtime WAV stream better and avoids the pipe quirks you saw with afplay.
+SoX's play command handles the realtime WAV stream better and avoids the pipe quirks with afplay.

-This guide focuses on audio.
-For waterfalls, run a parallel app (e.g., SDR++) for visualizing RF while letting nrsc5 handle audio.
+This guide focuses on audio playback.
+For waterfall displays, run a parallel app (e.g., SDR++) for visualizing RF while letting nrsc5 handle the audio decoding.